 1838 convict-built home and gardens that became one of the Colony's leading private schools.

-Relax under a 180-year-old oak tree, wander through the Victorian Kitchen Garden, send the children in search of Patrick’s Pails and explore this beautiful home on a self-guided tour.
+Garden: Relax under the shade of a 180-year-old oak tree, wander through the flower beds and Victorian kitchen garden and send the children in search of Patrick’s Pails.
+Patrick Lambert was a 19th century gardener at The Hollies.